shubhamchdhary/TileClipper/README.md

 ```

 ### 4) Downloading Dataset
-Download the dataset available on [Zenodo](https://doi.org/zenodo/10.5281/zenodo.11179900).
+Download the dataset (.zip file approximately 38G) available on [Zenodo](https://doi.org/zenodo/10.5281/zenodo.11179900).
 Unzip the compressed the file in the current directory.
 Once done there should be a `videos/` directory having all the necessary pre-processed dataset to reproduce the results.
+The extracted folder contains the videos from AICC, DETRAC, and OurRec datasets.
+Due to privacy concerns we have not made the Others and Live Deployment videos public.
+For evaluation on these videos, we've provided serialized pickle files with video filesizes.

 ### 5) Running TileClipper on a sample video
 TileClipper operates on tiled videos.
 The `videos/` folder contains a `TestDataset/` folder with a sample video to validate TileClipper.
-Run TileClipper as:
+Run TileClipper on it as:

 ```bash
 $> python3 src/tileClipper.py --tiled-video-dir videos/TestDataset/tiled_4x4_mp4/AITr1cam10 --percentile-array-filename assets/F2s/f2s_AITr1cam10_cluster10.pkl  --cluster-indices-file assets/F2s/AITr1cam10_cluster_indices.pkl --gamma 1.75